 Salesforce Accounts Teams

-- An Account Team is simply a group of Users who work on an account together.
+- An Account Team is simply a group of users working on an account together.

-This is an optional feature, so determine if your Org has a need before enabling.
-Below are reasons to consider using Account Teams:
+This is an optional feature, so determine if your org has a need before enabling it.
+Here are the reasons to consider using Account Teams:

 - If your organization would like to report on Accounts and their related Account Team Members and Team Roles (and/or view the account team members in a related list).

-- If Account Owners need to grant manual “one-off” record access to individuals (similar to manual sharing in Classic).
-This can be done by using the [Add Team Members].
+- If Account Owners need to grant manual one-off record access to individuals, this can be done by using the [Add Team Members] button.

 Default Account Teams

-- Default Account Team can be entered by each User (under My Settings > Advanced User Details)
+- Default Account Teams can be entered by each user (under My Settings, go to Advanced User Details).

 Data Loader Option:

 - One of my favorite things about the Account Teams upgrade is the ability to do the initial implementation and ongoing bulk changes to Account Team Members using Data Loader (both adding and removing members).